-Financiers are one of my favorite French pastry classics.
-During my first year living in Paris, my neighborhood bakery had the best ones: airy, buttery and moist.
+Financiers are one of my favourite French pastry classics.
+During my first year living in Paris, my neighbourhood bakery had the best ones: airy, buttery, and moist.
 Perfect treat to eat on the go.
 And that is exactly what I did almost every day on way back home from pastry school!
 The happiest times.
 I loved them even more when I learned that these French almond cakes were so easy to make.
 You can be sitting down with a cup of coffee having delicious financiers in about 30 minutes from now.
 Go pre-heat the oven 😉.

-Financiers are small French almond cakes flavored with brown butter.
+Financiers are small French almond cakes flavoured with almonds and brown butter.
 They are exquisite.
-They are traditionally baked in rectangular molds, and that is where their name is derived from because it resembles a gold bar.
+They are traditionally baked in rectangular moulds, and that is where their name is derived from: because of their resemblance to a gold ingot.

 Yes.
 You are done.
 Believe it!
 Now the baking part.

-Time is just to guide you, it's not exact.
+Note: Time is just to guide you, it's not exact.
 Each oven is different.
-And each mold is also different.
-Depending on the size mold you chose it can be a longer or shorter baking time.
+And each mould is also different.
+Get to know your material, the 12 minutes are a guide.

-You know the financiers are ready if you insert a skewer at the center and it comes out clean.
+You know the financiers are ready if you insert a skewer at the centre and it comes out clean.

 Most definitely these French almond cakes can be altered and made gluten free.
 You need to replace the all-purpose flour by a gluten free flour mix.
 And voila you have a gluten free cake.

 You can make these into raspberry financiers by simply replacing the sliced almonds by raspberries.
 After you have filled the moulds, place one raspberry at the centre of each almond cake and press gently to insert.
 Bake as instructed in the recipe.

 You can also replace the almond flour by hazelnut flour and make these hazelnut financiers.

 French almond cakes can be frozen for up to 2 months, wrapped in plastic wrap and safely stored in a freezer bag or an airtight container.